-Another thing to know is a personal celebration of love can be conducted by as many friends as you want.
-It’s a special celebration.
-And, you could like the idea of a loose and unstructured ceremony.
+Another thing is your personal celebration of love can be conducted by as many friends as you want.
+It’s a special celebration which can be a loose and unstructured ceremony.
 But, whatever wedding you are planning, it’s paramount to have the right running commentary.
 Inevitably, your master of ceremonies will make your dream day run smoothly, be perfect and fun.

 Tip 8.
 Your voice, your choice and your decision

 In the likelihood you’ve found the right person or persons.
 Or if you choose a dear friend to officiate your wedding you keep in with your personal wedding wishes.
 Most importantly it reflects the values, cultural heritage and beliefs you both hold.
 What’s more, you create a wonderful offbeat event.

 Let me share something with you.
 As a master of ceremonies and wedding officiant I have lots of rehearsals.
 And record my voice in order for my public announcements or personal speech to sound smooth and not choppy.
 And I do my best to compose yourself.